 It’s the time between voyages where the true growth happens.
 It’s difficult to take stock of the lessons learned when you are at sea and about to be torn apart by a wave.
 However, when we are in harbor, and thinking about what we just experienced, we can make better plans for a more skilled and purposeful voyage the next time out.

-Just like a ship will upgrade it’s equipment over time and its captain will grow and improve, its 100% expected that your point of view will evolve with each voyage as well.
-What you once thought to be undeniably truth will be totally debunked on your most next voyage and you become a more evolved person now as a result.
+Just like a ship will upgrade it’s equipment over time, and its captain’s skills will improve, its 100% expected that your point of view will evolve with each voyage as well.
+What you once held as undeniable truth will be totally debunked on your next voyage.
+It’s natural evolution.
 This is all ok and expected.
 How could this not be the case?

-In fact, to sit in harbor for 50 years planning, with expectation that eventually you will set out and experience the perfect voyage as a result of all this planning is setting yourself up for incredible disappointment and regret.
+In fact, to sit in harbor constantly planning, with expectation that eventually you will set out and experience the perfect voyage as a result of all this planning is setting yourself up for incredible disappointment and regret.

-This blog is a voyage, each deal we do is a voyage, my marriage is a voyage.
-It’s an undertaking, a chance, an opportunity to experience life toward a destination that we have deemed worthy of our time.
+This blog is a voyage, each deal we do is a voyage, your marriage is a voyage.
+It’s an undertaking, a chance, an opportunity to experience life moving toward a destination that we have deemed worthy of our time.

 As I write this, I’m in northern Idaho, staying in a little AirBnB cabin tucked back in the woods on a lake with my family.
 I’m in my personal harbor.
 Repairing, refueling, and recalibrating.

 It’s during these times that clarity around the next voyage takes place.
 All it takes is paying attention to where your mind goes when you give it the space to wonder.

 Maybe it’s a place, a hobby, a mission, a person, a curiosity, an occupation.